2014 Gent–Wevelgem

-The 2014 Gent–Wevelgem was the 76th running of the Gent–Wevelgem single-day cycling race.
-It was held on 30 March 2014, over a distance of 233 km and was the seventh race of the 2014 UCI World Tour season.
-It was won by John Degenkolb in the sprint ahead of Arnaud Démare and Peter Sagan.
+The 2014 Gent–Wevelgem was the 76th running of the Gent–Wevelgem single-day Belgian cycling race.
+It was held on 30 March 2014, over a distance of 233 km between Deinze and Wevelgem and was the seventh race of the 2014 UCI World Tour season.
+It was won by John Degenkolb of the Giant–Shimano team, in the sprint ahead of Arnaud Démare and Peter Sagan.